ansible-collections/ibm_zos_core/docs/source/modules/zos_copy.rst

 executable
-  If set to \ :literal:`true`\ , indicates that the file or library to be copied is an executable.
+  If set to ``true``, indicates that the file or library to be copied is an executable.

-  If the \ :literal:`src`\  executable has an alias, the alias information is also copied.
-If the \ :literal:`dest`\  is Unix, the alias is not visible in Unix, even though the information is there and will be visible if copied to a library.
+  If the ``src`` executable has an alias, the alias information is also copied.
+If the ``dest`` is Unix, the alias is not visible in Unix, even though the information is there and will be visible if copied to a library.

-  If \ :emphasis:`executable=true`\ , and \ :literal:`dest`\  is a data set, it must be a PDS or PDSE (library).
+  If *executable=true*, and ``dest`` is a data set, it must be a PDS or PDSE (library).

-  If \ :literal:`dest`\  is a nonexistent data set, the library attributes assigned will be Undefined (U) record format with a record length of 0, block size of 32760 and the remaining attributes will be computed.
+  If ``dest`` is a nonexistent data set, the library attributes assigned will be Undefined (U) record format with a record length of 0, block size of 32760 and the remaining attributes will be computed.

-  If \ :literal:`dest`\  is a file, execute permission for the user will be added to the file (\`\`u+x\`\`).
+  If ``dest`` is a file, execute permission for the user will be added to the file (``u+x``).

   | **required**: False
   | **type**: bool